-In the first tab, "Output", under "Application Language Type", select "C".
-Below that, under "Encoding Rules", select "BER".
-Finally, choose an output directory for the generated files.
-Once the settings are correct, click "Save".
-These settings can be changed at any time by selecting "Project->Project Settings..." from the menus.
+The Output tab is displayed by default.
+In the Application Language Type section, select C. In the Encoding Rules section, select BER.
+Finally, in the Output Directory text box, enter or browse to the location where the generated files should be saved.
+When finished defining the project settings, click OK.
+These settings can be changed at any time by selecting Project > Project Settings from the menu.

-Next, we'll create a new schema file for our project.
-Click the "New" button in the toolbar or select "File->New Schema File" from the menus.
-A dialog box will be shown to provide a name for the new file.
-Once entered, the file will be added to the project window under "Schema/ASN.1 files" and its empty contents will be shown in the editor.
+Next, a new schema file is created for the project.
+Click New in the toolbar or navigate to File > New Schema File.
+A dialog box is displayed to define a name for the new file.
+Once entered, the file is added to the project window under the "Schema/ASN.1 files" heading and its empty contents are shown in the editor.